-St Vladimir’s Seminary provides on-campus housing for students in full-time residential programs and provides accommodations during the one-week intensives for Doctor of Ministry students and students in other low-residency programs.
+St. Vladimir’s Seminary provides on-campus housing for students enrolled in full-time residential programs and accommodations for students enrolled in the Doctor of Ministry program during their one-week onsite sessions.

+Married students may move into their apartments after August 15.
 Married students are responsible for monthly rent and utility bills (see Tuition and Other Expenses).
-Apartments range in size from one- to three-bedroom facilities and each provides basic accommodations, including a kitchen with stove, refrigerator, and dishwasher.
-Laundry facilities are easily accessible on campus.
+Apartments range in size from one- to three-bedroom facilities and include a kitchen with stove, refrigerator, and dishwasher.
+Coin-operated laundry facilities are available in the basement.
 Apartments are unfurnished.

-An on-campus playground, situated near the north-side apartments, provides children of students a pleasant place to gather and play.
+An on-campus playground, located on the north side of the campus, provides children a pleasant place to gather and play.
 A small park one block from the seminary campus provides another nearby setting for outside activity.

 Please feel free to contact Fr.
 David Mezynski with any questions on housing or the housing application process.